X

 REPORT ON GIVING

-LJCDS’ annual Report on Giving is a celebration of our community's generous philanthropy and the unique role that LJCDS plays in the lives of thousands of students and alumni who inspire greatness for a better world.
+LJCDS’ annual Report on Giving celebrates our community’s generous philanthropy and the unique role that LJCDS plays in the lives of thousands of students and alumni who inspire greatness for a better world.
 Your generous support ensures the financial viability of our school now and for the next 100 years.

 LEADERSHIP GIVING

-Leadership gifts are the cornerstone of LJCDS' fundraising success and are a way to recognize philanthropic leadership, celebrate the school's strong culture of philanthropy and to provide a sense of community.
+Leadership gifts are the cornerstone of LJCDS’ fundraising success.
+They recognize philanthropic leadership, celebrate the school’s strong culture of philanthropy and provide a sense of community.
 Giving societies offer our community a way to pledge their lasting commitment and is how our most loyal Torreys choose to leave their legacy.
 Giving societies are based on annual cumulative gifts.

 1926 Society